Persian cats have a distinctive flattened face and long hair, which can grow up to 10 inches in places.

 Persian cat lifespan is anecdotally given as being from 8 to 11 years old.

-This is not a long lived cat breed, especially that they are predominantly kept indoors away from traffic and predation.
+This is not a long lived cat breed, especially considering that they are predominantly kept indoors away from traffic and predation.

 Persian kittens are very appealing little creatures.